Home

 By Innovations in Technology

-In this lesson, students learn interesting facts about the history of jazz as they complete several projects including a WebQuest (Internet Scavenger Hunt) to answer questions about the topic.
+In this lesson, students learn interesting facts about the 19th Century Medical Revolution as they complete several projects including a WebQuest (Internet Scavenger Hunt) to answer questions about the topic.
 A complete answer key is provided for the WebQuest for easy grading, along with resources for both teachers and students.
 The student questions are included in both a print version and a digital (editable) version to make it easy for students to complete the lesson digitally or on paper.
 Also included with this lesson is a word search puzzle that includes an answer key, perfect for early finishers or as a part of the lesson.
-Finally, students research their choice of a jazz musician and create a presentation about their contributions to the field of jazz using their choice of Microsoft PowerPoint or Google Slides.
+Finally, students create a timeline of events using the free Web 2.0 tool, Tiki-Toki (www.tiki-toki.com).

 This lesson is intended to be an introduction to the topic and was designed for middle school (grades 6-8) but could be used in high school as well.
-This lesson could be used in a music, history or technology class and is also a great lesson to leave for a substitute teacher!
+This is also a great lesson to leave for a substitute teacher!

 This lesson is great for distance learning/remote learning.
 You can upload it to your school's learning management system (Google Classroom, Edmodo, Canvas, etc.) or share with students via Google Drive.